 Key Takeaways

-Retirement planning as a couple often starts with the assumption that you'll end your careers at the same time.
-After all, retiring together means you're both in the position to start enjoying all the activities you've been dreaming of for years — from traveling to spending more time on hobbies to just taking more walks with each other.
+Retirement planning as a couple often starts with the assumption that both partners will end their careers at the same time.
+Retiring together can mean more time to travel, enjoy hobbies, and spend time with each other.

 Why Retire at Different Times?